K.R. Mangalam University: Admission

 Admissions at K.R.
 Mangalam University are open from March to July every year.
 Applications are accepted in both online and offline formats.
 They are reviewed according to prior academic performance, their agility, and the candidate's suitability for the program they have applied for.
 If the candidate is found to be eligible, they are asked to appear for a written exam (either online or offline).

 KRMU accepts CBSE, CISCE, NIOS and other recognized state boards.
 K.R.
 Mangalam University now accepts scores and percentiles achieved in JEE Main, CUET, NATA, CLAT, LSAT, Pearson Undergraduate Entrance Exam.

 Academic Programmes

-The university has 11 schools and offers more than 60 undergraduate, postgraduate, doctoral and diploma programs in various disciplines, including Basic and Applied Science, Engineering, Pharmacy, Journalism and Mass Communication, Agricultural Science, Hotel Management, Humanities, and Education.
+The university has 12 schools and offers more than 100 undergraduate, postgraduate, doctoral and diploma programmes in various disciplines, including Basic and Applied Science, Engineering, Pharmacy, Journalism and Mass Communication, Agricultural Science, Hotel Management, Humanities, and Education.

-During the lockdown, the leading education institution survived the transition from offline to online education mode successfully.
-KRMU offers blended learning in collaboration with various institutions.